ra559/cis106/_week_report/wr2.md

 * It is performance-based and requires access to a Linux Virtual Machine.
 * If you do not have a laptop/computer you can bring to school:
   * A Linux workstation will be available on campus.
-  * Request it early—available computers are limited.
+  * Request it early-available computers are limited.